pypa/cibuildwheel/docs/options.md

 > Choose the Python versions to build

-Space-separated list of builds to build and skip.
+List of builds to build and skip.
 Each build has an identifier like `cp38-manylinux_x86_64` or `cp37-macosx_x86_64` - you can list specific ones to build and cibuildwheel will only build those, and/or list ones to skip and cibuildwheel won't try to build them.

 When both options are specified, both conditions are applied and only builds with a tag that matches `CIBW_BUILD` and does not match `CIBW_SKIP` will be built.